-I attended (Honsha’s) workshop on Lean Culture in Los Angeles.
+I attended [Honsha’s] workshop on Lean Culture in Los Angeles.
 It was a very inspiring workshop.
 Two things I found very special.
-First, it was the real stories told by (Honsha) about experience in Toyota.
+First, it was the real stories told by [Honsha] about experience in Toyota.
 I have read a few books about the culture of Toyota.
-But hearing first hand experience from a Toyota veteran was much more touching and powerful.
-Second, it was the simulation exercise that we gone through.
-There was a lot of fun by running a pizza restaurant and learnt how the principles of Lean could be applied.
+But hearing first-hand experience from a Toyota veteran was much more touching and powerful.
+Second, it was the simulation exercise that we went through.
+We had a lot of fun running a pizza restaurant and learned how the principles of Lean could be applied.
 Thank you once again.